3liz/lizmap-documentation/source/publish/configuration/spatial_search.rst

 _____________

 * You must have install at least the **7.x** version of **PHP** in your Lizmap server.
-* It is available only since version 3.1 of Lizmap Web Client.
+* It is available only since version |lizmap_3_1|.

 Configuration
 _____________

 Inside QGIS:

-* install QuickFinder Plugin, for QGIS 2 only
+* install QuickFinder Plugin, for |qgis_2| only
 * choose a layer(s), define the fields to search among, pick the geometry storage format (WKT or Extent) and store Full Text Searchs (FTS) vector into a file database (.qfts).
 The filename must be identical to the QGIS project filename.
-Ex: **myproject.qfts** for a QGIS project stored as **myproject.qgs**
+Ex: :file:`myproject.qfts` for a QGIS project stored as :file:`myproject.qgs`.

 .. note:: Only **WKT** or **Extent** formats for geometry storage are working, since binary format (WKB) can not be decoded by LWC.

-Inside LWC (available since version 3.1):
+Inside LWC:

 * put the database file beside the QGIS project, use the Search tool (input) and zoom to the chosen feature.